 - The exact timing of the contributions varies, as does the total investment period.

 “In the public markets, you buy stocks or bonds that have an explicit value, and the opportunity to invest remains perpetually open,” Amin explains.
 “In private markets, there’s a start and end date to raising funds that will be invested over time.”

 Assess risks and financial obligations

-Investing in private capital funds carries risks that differ from those that come with investing in public markets.
+Investing in private market funds carries risks that differ from those that come with investing in public markets.

 - Liquidity.
 Investors who own stock in publicly traded companies can sell at essentially any time.
-“Private capital investments are generally considered illiquid, with an average commitment of 7-12 years.
+“Private market fund investments are generally considered illiquid, with an average commitment of 7-12 years.
 Although a secondary market may exist for some funds, it’s not as active as public markets,” Amin says.

 - Financial requests.
-Private capital investors must also be prepared to meet the commitments they make.
+Private market investors must also be prepared to meet the commitments they make.
 When a fund manager requests money, investors are legally obligated to provide it.

 U.S. Bank also follows an investor-first perspective.
-“We do not charge any kind of placement fees or receive any fees from funds on the platform,” Silberstein says.
+“We do not charge any kind of placement fees or receive any fees from funds on the platform” Amin says.
 “We are presenting opportunities to investors that we believe to be the best fit for them.”